ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Upon receipt of an `AggregationJobInitReq`, the Helper checks if it recognizes the task ID.
 If not, then it MUST abort with error `unrecognizedTask`.

+Next, the Helper checks that the aggregation parameter is valid as described in
+{{agg-param-validation}}.
+If the aggregation parameter is invalid, then the Helper MUST abort with error `invalidAggregationParameter`.

 Next, the Helper checks that the report IDs in `AggregationJobInitReq.prepare_inits` are all distinct.
 If two preparation